 Hosting involves housing, serving and maintaining files so that your potential customers are able to view the site contents – essentially it acts as the gateway between your website and the web itself.

-A decent paid-for hosting service starts at around a few pounds per month, if you want more bandwith for high traffic or extra bells and whistles it will cost more.
+A decent paid-for hosting service starts at around a few dollars per month, if you want more bandwith for high traffic or extra bells and whistles it will cost more.

 This will be on a web server shared with other websites.
-If you don’t want to share, your own web server starts at around £60 a month.
+If you don’t want to share, your own web server can cost more per month.

 Domain name registration and hosting can usually be set up through the same company.

 Alternatively, you may want to pay for a professional to build your website for you.